brunofacca/zen-rails-security-checklist/README.md

 [NAXSI](https://github.com/nbs-system/naxsi) for Nginx,
 [ModSecurity](https://github.com/SpiderLabs/ModSecurity) for Apache and Nginx.
 *Mitigates XSS, SQL Injection, DoS, and many other attacks.*
-- [ ] Make sure you don't use insecure dependencies with [Gemnasium](https://gemnasium.com/).
-They notify you when you have insecure dependencies, and how to fix it.

 #### Others
 - [ ] Use strong parameters in the controllers.
 This is the default behavior